veertuinc/anka-docs/arm/Anka Build Cloud/build-license-tiers.md

 ### [Multi-user & group authorization with admin panel + OpenID/SSO support]({{< relref "arm/Anka Build Cloud/Advanced Security Features/openid-authentication.md" >}})

 Multi-user access authentication and authorization based access to Controller portal dashboard and REST API operations is provided through OpenID/SSO based integration.

-### VM encryption of Build VMs at REST

-Encrypt the build VM template at the time of VM creation and store it in the Anka Registry in an encrypted state.
-When this VM is used to build on the Anka Build nodes, it will be decrypted.

-### VM Control through Policy

-Manage the Build VMs access to local and remote resources through policies.
-This includes the ability to control VM access to host shared folders, USB, disk access, networking, and external networking.